 As a first step, we recommend filling your Favorites with the coworkers you call the most.
 Not only does it save you a few taps every time you go to call them, but it also has the added benefit of real-time presence information.

 You have the option to select your Favorite contacts as well (both customized and within your organization).
-To do so, tap the "+" (plus sign), select your favorites, then press "done".
+To do so, tap the "+" (plus sign) at the top, select your favorites, tap the "+" (plus sign) again, and tap on "Yes" in the Add X contact to Favorites? popup.

 - Removing Contacts